 Another option is to install a solar system using a lease.
 With some lease arrangements, there is little or no upfront cost to the business hosting the system.
 There are two common types of commercial solar leases: a capital lease and an operating lease.

 A capital lease is similar to a long-term loan but it has a small buyout payment at the end of the term (often one dollar).
-You claim the incentives, the tax benefits and the energy savings from the electricity.
+You claim the incentives, the tax benefits and the energy savings from the electricity your system produces.

 Under an operating lease, which is sometimes referred to as a true tax lease, the lessor effectively owns the solar electric system.
 You pay a monthly payment to the lessor in exchange for receiving the electricity and utility bill savings from the system.
 The lessor generally receives the Energy Trust incentive and claims the tax benefits.
 At the end of the term, there is an option to renew the lease, purchase the system at fair market value or remove the system.